Immortalcripple/Monster-Hunter-Freedom-DX/README.md

 <img src="/assets/FreedomDXTitle.png" width="480px"/>

-Monster Hunter Freedom DX is an enhancement patch that adds toggleable quality-of-life improvements, control refinements, and technical fixes to all versions of MHF1 (USA, Europe) and MHP1 (Japan).
-Compatible with original PSP hardware and emulators such as PPSSPP, Freedom DX aims to be the definitive way to play the original Monster Hunter Freedom for veterans and newcomers alike.
+Monster Hunter Freedom DX is an all-in-one enhancement patch that includes various toggleable quality-of-life improvements, tweaks and fixes for MHP1 (JPN) and MHF1 (USA & EUR).
+It is fully compatible with original PSP hardware.

 All-in-One patch that includes the following:
   - ### Event Quest Loader